luvneet/Googleforms-bot/README.md

 1) you can get any no of responses (eg 100,500 or maybe 10000+)
 2) you can get random response.
-3) you can also get desired outcome.
-3.1) Tell the bot about outcome percent or no's and no of respondants.
+3) you can also get desired outcome. a)Tell the bot about outcome percent or no's and no of respondants.
-3.2) Bot will fill every question in google form by choosing appropriate answers so that the final outcome must be same or similar as provided.
+b) Bot will fill every question in google form by choosing appropriate answers so that the final outcome must be same or similar as provided.